akshsgaur/code-reasoning-repro/src/models/bedrock_claude/README.md

 ## Galileo tracing (optional)

-Enable the `--enable-galileo` flag to mirror the Galileo sample workflow and capture every Bedrock invocation as a trace:
+Enable the `--enable-galileo` flag to mirror the Galileo sample workflow and capture every Bedrock invocation as a trace.
+Pair it with `--galileo-track-metrics` if you also want OC/OR/MC/MR correctness indicators on each span:

 1. Install the extra dependencies (already listed in `requirements.txt`): `pip install galileo python-dotenv`.
 2. Create a `.env` file with your `GALILEO_API_KEY` (and optionally `GALILEO_CONSOLE_URL`, `GALILEO_PROJECT`, `GALILEO_LOG_STREAM`).